-To encourage participation and to reduce administrative burdens on the utility, there will not be credit requirements, including credit requirements with the utilities, other than those described above.
-REC delivery contract terms and conditions will be developed to be consistent with the contract process and requirements set forth in Section 16-111.5(e) of the PUA.
+These and other DG REC delivery contract terms and conditions will be developed to be consistent with the contract process and requirements set forth in Section 16-111.5(e) of the PUA.

 8.4.4 Aggregators

 Unlike with the IPA's SPV Plan, DG procurements made to meet Section 1-75(c) targets using the procurement mechanisms in Section 16-111.5 of the PUA require the aggregation of "distributed renewable energy into groups of no less than one megawatt in installed capacity."
 This requirement is manifest in the one megawatt bid requirement mentioned above.
 The IPA will allow for "self-aggregation" from system owners, so long as those bids are at least one megawatt in size.
 In all cases, the bidder serves as the counterparty with the utility in contracts for the delivery of RECs; in the case of non-system owners (third-party aggregators), the bidder must have ownership over the RECs or the contractual right to transfer or assign RECs to the utility legally.